feralhosting/feralhosting.github.io/Software/Mumble client and murmur server/readme.md

+**Important note:** This `x86` binary will not run on the Feral servers dues to security restrictions.

 In SSH do the commands described in this FAQ.
 If you do not know how to SSH into your slot use this FAQ: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 Your FTP / SFTP / SSH login information can be found on the Slot Details page for the relevant slot.
 Use this link in your Account Manager to access the relevant slot: